-Mention the Eternal City and most people already picture themselves on a glossy red vespa, whizzing past the Colosseum with wind in their hair.
+Mention the Eternal City of Rome and most people already picture themselves on a glossy red vespa, whizzing past the Colosseum with wind in their hair.

 But what if we cruised beyond the Colosseum, the Trevi Fountain and traditional tourist hotspots and showed you a hidden, secret side of Rome?
 I’m talking about pasta that is dripping in carbonara sauce in a traditional trattoria and the best Nutella ice cream you’ll ever have (that’s right!).
 Need I say more?

 To help you navigate Rome’s hidden gems – culinary and otherwise – we’ve put together this exclusive list.
 Enjoy!

 1. Cacio e Pepe

 This trattoria is situated in the Prati neighborhood and is a favorite with the locals.
 It is reputed for its take on the very Roman pasta dish cacio e pepe (literally: cheese and pepper).
 Their carbonara is also to die for: crunchy, flavorful pancetta in a creamy sauce swirling in thick spaghetti.
 After this you’ll never be able to see pasta the same way again!

 2. The secret keyhole on the Aventine Hill

 Walk up the Aventine Hill and you’ll find an imposing monument with a heavy iron door.
 Lower your eyes and peer into the keyhole.
 We can’t say more because that would ruin the fun, but let’s just say you’ll be awestruck by the view!

 This gem of a restaurant is worth seeking out behind Piazza Navona.
 Mouthwatering lasagna is served with the perfect wine in a stylish, eclectic and intimate décor.
 You’ll feel right at home while discovering the very best Italy has to offer.